AndrewGrant31/windows-terminal-settings/README.md

 # windows-terminal-settings.json
-Setting (json) file for Windows Terminal
+settings.json file for Windows Terminal

 Please, do remember to insert your own guid's into each of the relevant settings.
 The guids' used on my machine have been stripped from the setting file and replaced with the text "Requires new guid".